connectivedx/fuzzy-chainsaw/README.md

 BASE_URL=/this-path/ npm run build
 ```

+## Configuration

+### fc-config

+`source/fc-config.js` is used to configure the fuzzy chainsaw build tools.
+This is where you can define webpack bundles, dll bundles, and theme options.

+By default FC is setup with a `generic` theme, but this can be removed or updated depending on if you need multibrand/multi-theme support.

 ## Goals

 We have tried to be thoughtful in our architectural decisions, and drive based on a few goals: